booyaa/booyaa.github.io/blog/2019-0003-gatsby-wordpress-creating-content.md

   tags: "wordpress,gatsby"
   route: blog
 ---
-_This is the start of a blog post series about creating Gatsby site with content pulled in from a WordPress site._

 ## Pulling in content from WordPress

 Now that we’ve verified that the plugin can pull in data from our WordPress site, let’s start creating static content based on our posts and pages!